BERT, GPT, T5: Three Bets That Shaped Today's LLMs

 GPT-2 (2019): Emergent Zero-Shot Capabilities

 GPT-2 scaled to 1.5 billion parameters and was trained on WebText, a 40GB dataset of web pages linked from Reddit posts with at least 3 karma.
 The critical discovery was that the model could perform tasks it was never explicitly trained for.
 By simply conditioning on a prompt like "Translate English to French:", GPT-2 could translate, summarize, and answer questions, all without any task-specific fine-tuning.
 This was the first compelling demonstration of what we now call zero-shot learning.
-Code Fragment 6.1.2 below puts this into practice.
+The architecture is a stack of identical decoder blocks, each combining masked self-attention with a feed-forward sublayer, as sketched in Figure 6.1.2a.

 # GPT-2: Zero-shot text generation